Artist: Kevin Beasley

 Dates: December 15, 2018 – March 10, 2019

-A View of a Landscape dives deeper into the era of King Cotton and how its production has shaped a very historical time for Blacks in the American South.
-Located on the 8th floor of the Whitney Museum of American Art, this Kevin Beasley exhibit is centered around a vintage cotton gin, a mixer that echoes its sounds and 3 elaborate, large-scale slab sculptures made with cotton.
+A View of a Landscape dives deeper into the era of King Cotton and how its production has shaped a very historical time for Black people in the American South.
+Located on the 8th floor of the Whitney Museum of American Art, this Kevin Beasley exhibit is centered around a vintage cotton gin, a mixer that echoes its sounds, and 3 elaborate, large-scale slab sculptures made with cotton.

 How Sweet, The Sound